wp-plugins/flyzoo/readme.txt

 Just do the following:

-1. Go on your website, locate the Flyzoo Chat widget on the bottom of the screen
+1. Go on your website, locate the Flyzoo Live Chat widget on the bottom of the screen
 2. Click on MENU
 3. A window will show up, click on "Welcome, Guest (number) - Log in to change your name!"